vincip99/IndirectFOCControl/README.md

 ![alt text](ProjectTasks.jpg)

-The motor parameter have been derived from the plate data, in particular the plate look like:
+The motor parameter have been derived from the plate data (we also have neglected iron losses and mechanical losses), in particular the plate look like:

 | Description | Value |
 | ----------- | ----------- |